 A repeated entry into Schengen countries including Latvia is possible after a 90-day interval subsequent to leaving the Schengen area.
 This also applies to cases when the third-country national has not used up all the duration of stay provided for in the bilateral visa waiver agreement.

 The third-country national is under obligation to provide proof of his/her stay outside the Republic of Latvia for at least 90 days after the expiry of the permitted length of stay, if this is not proved by border crossing stamps.

-If travel to Latvia is related with work, study or residence as a self-employed person, a U.S. citizen is required to obtain a temporary residence permit and apply for national (D type) visa to Latvia.
+If travel to Latvia is related with work, study or residence as a self-employed person, a U.S. citizen is required to obtain a temporary residence permit.